 - When you’re ready to make crêpes, thin the batter with water, using less water for thicker crêpes and more water for thinner ones.
 I find about 6 tablespoons to work well for this amount of batter.

 - Cook the crêpe for 1 to 2 minutes on the first side, until it’s golden and lifts from the pan easily.
 If the pan is hot enough you should yield the characteristic craters on the bottom.
-Flip it over and cook for another 1 to 2 minutes on the other side.
+Flip it over and cook for another 30 seconds on the other side.
+Adjust the heat as necessary for even cooking.

-- Transfer cooked crêpes to a plate, stacking them on top of one another, and keeping a towel over them.
+- Transfer cooked crêpes to a plate, stacking them on top of one another, and covering with a towel.
 (The first crêpe may not turn out as well as the others, similarly to the first pancake in every batch).
 Crêpes can be stacked with wax or parchment paper in between, and refrigerated or frozen.
-You will yield about 8 (10-inch) crêpes.
+You will yield about 8 (8-to-9-inch) crêpes.

 To assemble the crêpes: